• Shop

 A Guide to the Language Processing Hierarchy

-The language processing hierarchy is a general overview of language acquisition skills that can serve as guide for professionals.
+The language processing hierarchy is a general overview of language acquisition skills that can serve as a guide for professionals.

 Language Processing Disorder (LPD) is a neurological condition that affects how language is processed in the brain.
 It affects the ability to understand spoken language and/or clearly express oneself.
 Some main characteristics of LPD are difficulties with any aspect of language, such as speaking, listening, rhyming, reading, and writing.